Safat-kamal/Ezyvision/README.md

 ## EZYVISION

-It is multi page Single Vendor Application ,It is a Fashin Store which gives you the collections of latest trending  fashionable clothing Products ,Built-In :
+It is multi page Single Vendor Application ,It is a Fashion Store which gives you the collections of latest trending  fashionable clothing Products ,Built-In :